New probe of magnetic fields in the prereionization epoch. I. Formalism: Illustration and simple estimate of the effect

 Atoms that are excited by absorption have magnetic moments that are aligned with the exciting radiation's magnetic field.
 For anisotropic incident radiation, this leads to a preference for directions orthogonal to that of hot spots in the incident radiation field.
 Thus an incident quadrupole spin-polarizes the atoms, i.e. unequally populates the states within the hyperfine triplet.
 Figure \ref{fig:spinpolarization} illustrates this effect.

-These excited atoms de-excite to the ground state mainly by stimulated emission or non-radiative processes.
+These excited atoms deexcite to the ground state mainly by stimulated emission or nonradiative processes.
 The former leads to an output quadrupole pattern with the same orientation as the incident one, but a smaller size of ${\cal O}(\tau\,\delta \tau)$.
 This is illustrated in Fig.~\ref{fig:schematic}.

-The angular structure of the observed brightness temperature fluctuations is dominated by the contribution of the pre-existing thermal background of excited atoms, and is $ {\cal O}(\delta \tau)$ in size, as can be seen from Eq.~\eqref{eq:tbdef}.
+The angular structure of the observed brightness temperature fluctuations is dominated by the contribution of the preexisting thermal background of excited atoms, and is $ {\cal O}(\delta \tau)$ in size, as can be seen from Eq.~\eqref{eq:tbdef}.
 The secondary emission described above is much smaller (by a factor of the optical depth, $\tau$), and does not correspond to a qualitatively different pattern.

-The presence of a background magnetic field breaks isotropy and leads to a unique signature in the angular pattern of this secondary emission.
-To see this, consider the effect of the magnetic field on the intermediate magnetic moment, which has a finite lifetime $t_{\rm d}$.
-This lifetime is mainly due to stimulated emission and non-radiative processes such as collisions and optical pumping by Lyman-$\alpha$ photons.
+The presence of a homogenous background magnetic field breaks isotropy and leads to a unique signature in the angular pattern of this secondary emission.
+To see this, consider the effect of a magnetic field on the intermediate magnetic moment, which has a finite lifetime $t_{\rm d}$.
+This lifetime is mainly due to stimulated emission and nonradiative processes such as collisions and optical pumping by Lyman-$\alpha$ photons.
 Additionally, the moment precesses about the background magnetic field $\bm B$ with the Larmor frequency $\omega_{\rm L}$.

 Due to these effects, the moment $\bm \mu$ evolves as

 In a coordinate system with the background magnetic field along the $z-$axis, the solution is